What Are Non-Farm Payrolls (NFP)?

 4. Straddle Strategy

 The straddle strategy involves placing two pending orders—one to buy and one to sell—on either side of the current price.
 This approach helps traders capture market movements in either direction.
 For instance, if EUR/USD breaks upward following a weaker-than-expected NFP report, the buy order gets triggered.
-If the data surprises positively, the sell order comes into play.
+If the data surprises positive, the sell order comes into play.

 5. Post-Report Reassessment